Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ### TX timing - the GPS-clock scheduler

-Every mode is scheduled against the GPS clock (Section 2).
+At **5 s and above**, every mode is scheduled against the GPS clock (Section 2).
 For each mode you set:
 * `[mode]TimeSyncSeconds` - transmit every N seconds, aligned to the top of the hour.
-Example: `15` transmits at :00, :15, :30, :45 of each minute. `0` disables that mode's scheduled transmissions.
+Example: `15` transmits at :00, :15, :30, :45 of each minute.
 * `[mode]TimeSyncOffsetSeconds` - an extra delay after each slot.
 Example: period 15, offset 2 transmits at :02, :17, :32, :47.
 Handy for separating several sondes in the air.

-Intervals shorter than about 7 s leave little CPU time for sensors and GPS; test carefully.
+**Simple fast-TX (interval 0-4).** Setting a *data* mode (Horus V3/V2, APRS, RTTY, Morse) below 5 s switches the whole sonde out of GPS-clock scheduling and into a plain loop: each cycle it refreshes the GPS and the sensor boom, transmits every enabled mode back-to-back, then waits the configured number of seconds (`0` = no wait, as fast as possible).
+Offsets and slot alignment do not apply - below 5 s the scheduler is oriented for **data density rather than clock synchronisation**.
+Keep the interval at **5 s or above to retain the GPS-clock-synced slots and offsets** (needed, for example, to interleave several sondes on one frequency or land packets on exact times).
+The real rate is still bounded by one packet's air-time plus a GPS/sensor read (about 4-5 s for a Horus V3 packet).
+Your chosen **GPS operation mode is not changed**.
+The sensor boom is refreshed every cycle, unless its power saving (Section 15) is on - then only every `sensorBoomPowerSavingInterval`.
+To disable a mode, use its enable switch: in fast mode a `0` interval means quickest, not off.
+A short Pip interval alone does not trigger fast mode (Pip is only a beacon), but Pip is still sent each cycle when fast mode is active.

 ### Horus Binary V3
 <p align="center">